Skip to Content

 However, pearl blonde and ash blonde look great with green and blue eyes.

-If you have a lighter or more fair skin tone, pearl blonde hair gives you metallic and luminous shades that give you pastel coloring.
+If you have a lighter or fairer skin tone, pearl blonde hair gives you metallic and luminous shades that give you pastel coloring.

 For anyone with warmer skin tones, you can add warm highlights to ash blonde hair to balance color.
 You can add icy tones for a cooler finish for people with light skin tones.